viktorsapozhok/viktorsapozhok.github.io/_posts/2020-06-10-mongo-tutorial.md

 ---
 layout: post
-title: "Getting started with mongo shell."
+title: "Getting started with MongoDB.
+How to implement connect, mongoimport and CRUD operations using mongo shell."
-categories: mongo
+categories: mongodb
+slug: mongo-shell-tutorial
 keywords:
   - MongoDB
   - mongoimport
-  - mongo shell
+  - mongo-shell
-meta: "Get started with MongoDB shell"
+meta: "How to implement connect, mongoimport and CRUD operations using mongo shell."
 ---

 The mongo shell is an interactive JavaScript interface to MongoDB.